Cinemagraphe

 The Man Who Came to Dinner

-This isn't really a holiday film, though all the trappings of Christmas are wrapped around it: snow-laden streets, ice skating, Christmas Trees and gift giving.
+This isn't really a holiday film, though all the trappings of Christmas are wrapped around it: snow-laden streets, ice skating, Christmas Trees, family gathering and gift giving.

-Instead it is a showpiece of one-liners (many vicious) and the humor of a upper middle class midwestern family with cultural ambitions getting saddled with visiting radio celebrity Sheridan Whiteside when he busts a hip on their iced-over steps.
+On screen is a showpiece of one-liners (often biting) and the humor of seeing a upper middle class mid western family in torment, equipped with their generally polite manners and cultural ambition up against visiting radio celebrity Sheridan Whiteside (Monty Woolley) who accidentally breaks a hip on their iced-over steps and is then medically required to stay in their home while recovering.

 ”My great-aunt Jennifer ate a whole box of candy every day of her life; she lived to be 102, and when she had been dead three days, she looked better than you do now”

-The exceptions to the pyrotechnics are Bette Davis and Mary Wilkes (as the put upon Nurse Preen who literally runs from the room after each sonic assault from Woolley).
-These two instead play right to the cameras, which adds that much more contrast to everyone else (especially Ann Sheridan, Durante and Woolley) who shoot all their cannons at once whenever they have the center of the stage.
+The exceptions to the pyrotechnics are Bette Davis and Mary Wilkes (Wilkes is a put upon Nurse Preen who literally runs from the room after each sonic assault from Woolley).
+These two play to the camera, which adds that much more contrast to everyone else (especially Ann Sheridan, Durante and Woolley) who shoot all their material off toward unseen bleachers off screen.

-It is an entertaining film because of the quality of the writing, and certainly with this cast you will always be seeing something interesting happening on screen.
-Actor Richard Travis as the play writing newsman Bert Jefferson is handsome and grins a lot, but seems under-rehearsed or simply boring as the "love interest" for Bette Davis.
-I would have liked to have seen Nurse Preen go berserk and give Whiteside what he richly deserves, but instead Whiteside is triumphant in the end, encased in sentiment and a mischievous goodwill that makes this movie a kind of holiday film after all.
+The natural course of the story would have been to have Nurse Preen to finally overreact and give Whiteside what he richly deserves, but instead Whiteside is triumphant in the end, encased in sentiment and a mischievous goodwill, which makes this movie a kind of holiday film after all.

 Directed by William Keighley